Chris-Duckworth/spin_bias/readme.md

 # Galaxy spin and environment
 This repo contains code to understand how a galaxy spin depends on properties such as stellar mass, halo mass, group membership, and, large-scale environment.

-A galaxy's spin appears to be driven by stellar mass, however, shows secondary dependences on cluster-centric distance and even filamentary structure.
+A galaxy's spin appears to be strongly correlated with morphology, with secondary dependences on stellar mass and inclination (i.e. λ<sub>R</sub> is a biased obervational estimate), however, local and large-scale environment (filamentary structure) are informative (to a lesser degree).
 This is detailed in chapter 4 of my [thesis](https://github.com/Chris-Duckworth/Thesis), and, best quickly summaried in ./scripts/random_forest.

 ## Data
 Data is taken from various sources and a basic summary of each catalogue is given here, however, for more detail see [here](https://github.com/Chris-Duckworth/Thesis) and the references therein.